thom-10/vite-plugin-markdown/README.md

 - This is a fork of [hmsk/vite-plugin-markdown](https://github.com/hmsk/vite-plugin-markdown).
 (The 3.0 beta, to be precice)
 - It has some updated dependencies and replaces some deprecated methods.
+- There is NO npm-package of this version yet!
-- Main reason for the fork is the addition of `MODE.CONTENT_UNSTABLE`.
+- Main reason for the fork is the addition of `MODE.CONTENT`.
 With this you get an Array similar to `MODE.TOC`, but with all items, and the content can be another array of items (e.g. list-elements).
 - see exported type `MdItem`

 ## Setup